Category Archives: People

 Rose Hartwick Thorpe also did her part to improve the cultural environment of the community.
 In 1895 the ladies of Pacific Beach met at her home and formed a reading club, with Mrs. Thorpe as president.
 For years the club met at members homes (the members were all women) but in 1911 they built their own clubhouse, now the Pacific Beach Womans Club, at 1721 Hornblend Street.

-Lemon ranching dominated Pacific Beach for more than a decade after the college collapsed but when residential growth resumed in the late 1890s E. C. Thorpe also became a building contractor.
+Lemon ranching dominated Pacific Beach for more than a decade after the college collapsed but when residential growth resumed E. C. Thorpe also became a building contractor.
 Much of his business was in La Jolla and in 1901 the Thorpes moved into a cottage he had built there, selling the orchard and home in Pacific Beach to their daughter and son-in-law.
 In 1906 both families moved downtown, the Thorpes to 3rd Avenue in Hillcrest and then to locations in Mission Hills overlooking San Diego Bay and the Barnes to 4th Avenue, across Upas Street from his parents, who had also sold their Pacific Beach ranch and moved to the city.
 After E. C. Thorpe died in 1916 Mrs. Thorpe moved back to Hillcrest and later joined the Barnes colony at 4th and Upas.
 Rose Hartwick Thorpe died in 1939 at the age of 89.

 After the Thorpes and the Barnes left Pacific Beach their former home at Lamont and Emerald became the parsonage for the Methodist Church and later the home of ‘Mother’ Davis, whose son, Capt.
 Thomas A. Davis, was the founder and long-time president of San Diego Army and Navy Academy.
 In 1957 the old house burned to the ground in a spectacular blaze witnessed by many in Pacific Beach (myself included).